jenky/hermes/README.md

 **Lazy evaluation**

-If your middleware use Laravel service container binding implementations such as config, session driver, logger inside the `hermes` config file, you'll need to create your middleware in a `Closure`.
+If your middleware use Laravel service container binding implementations such as config, session driver, logger inside the `hermes` config file, you'll need to create your middleware using `Jenky\Hermes\lazy()` function.
 This is because those implementations are not yet bound to the container when the `hermes` config is loaded.
+The `lazy` function will wrap your middleware inside a `Closure` then invokes when parsing the configuration.

 ``` php
 'interceptors' => [